 - Cats or dogs available for adoption but do better outside of the shelter environment

-In 2015, over 380 animals went into our foster care program with over 85 different foster parents to prepare them for the adoption program.
+In 2017, over 550 animals went into our foster care program with nearly 100 different foster parents to prepare them for the adoption program.
 We are always looking for new foster parents to continue to help the animals in our care.
 For more information about becoming a foster parent and more FAQs, see below.

 How to Become a Foster Parent